Moduli space of homologically trivial parabolic (Higgs) bundles on the projective line and applications: Moduli space of parabolic Higgs bundles over projective line

-Now we are going to construct the moduli space.
-Since we consider homologically trivial bundles only, as before, all parabolic structures are parametrized by $\mathbf{F}$, notice that the middle term of exact sequence (\ref{exseq}) is the cotangent space of a point in $\mathbf{F}$.
-By arguments above, we have a morphism between vector bundles over $\mathbf{F}$: $\mu_P:\text{T}^*\mathbf{F}\longrightarrow \mathscr{H}om(V, V)$ and the kernel $\mathfrak{F}=\text{ker}\mu_P$ parametrizes all parabolic Higgs bundles we are about to consider.
-Thus we have:
+We now construct the desired moduli space.
+Since we consider only homologically trivial bundles, all parabolic structures are again parametrized by \(\mathbf{F}\).
+Observe that the middle term of the exact sequence~\eqref{exseq} is the cotangent space to \(\mathbf{F}\) at a point.
+From the discussion above we obtain a morphism of vector bundles over \(\mathbf{F}\),

+whose kernel \(\mathfrak{F}= \ker \mu_P\) parametrizes all parabolic Higgs bundles under consideration.
+Thus we obtain the following description.

-\begin{prop} Under condition (\ref{Condition}), the moduli space of homologically trivial semistable parabolic Higgs bundle $\mathbf{Higgs}_P^{\circ}$ is isomorphic to $\mathfrak{F}//SL(V)$, with polarization chosen before.
+\begin{prop} Under Condition~\ref{Condition}, the moduli space \(\mathbf{Higgs}^{\circ}_P\) of homologically trivial semistable parabolic Higgs bundles is isomorphic to the GIT quotient \(\mathfrak{F}/\!/\operatorname{SL}(V)\), with the polarization chosen earlier. \end{prop}